2022Brian O’Connell (BOC) Scholarship Programme call is now open24/07/2022

 - Arrange the local SANORD 3 MT competition at your university

 - Submit the winning presentation to the SANORD Central Office

-- The global SANORD competition where a panel evaluates submitted presentations and Powerpoint slides (one per student).
+- The global SANORD competition where a panel evaluates submitted presentations and power point slides (one per student).

-Winners and first prize:
+First and first prize: